Hawaii Emergency Medical Services for Children (EMSC)

 The program develops partnerships across the continuum of emergency care and provides special programs and training opportunities, all with the aim of: ensuring that state-of-the-art emergency medical care for ill or injured children and adolescents is available when needed; ensuring that pediatric services are well integrated into the existing state emergency medical services (EMS) system and backed by optimal resources; and ensuring that the entire spectrum of emergency services, including primary prevention of illness and injury, acute care, and rehabilitation, is provided to children and adolescents at the same level as adults.

 EMSC State Partnership (SP) Program

 The EMSC State Partnership Program is a statewide collaborative project under EMSC that provides funds to states to assist in improving the pediatric component of their EMS system.
-It’s mission is to assure effective pediatric emergency care according to best practice standards statewide through expanding and improving the state’s capacity.
+Its mission is to ensure effective pediatric emergency care according to best practice standards statewide through expanding and improving the state’s capacity.
 State governments and accredited schools of medicine in states are eligible for the grants, which can award up to $130,000 per year, for a 4-year grant period (current grant period April 2018–April 2022).

 - Pediatric Emergency Care Applied Research Network (PECARN)

 - National EMSC Data Analysis Resource Center (NEDARC)

 - American Academy of Pediatrics Children & Disasters

 - American Academy of Pediatrics Family Readiness Kit